Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Introduction

 \subsection{Contribution}

 We propose here a terminating algorithm that computes a dense under-approximation of the set of parameter valuations ensuring reachability in bounded PTAs (\ie{} PTAs with a bounded parameter domain).
-We also propose two further algorithms ensuring unavoidability and preservation of the untimed behavior \wrt{}a reference parameter valuation, respectively.
-These under-approximations are ``integer-complete'' in the sense that they are guaranteed to contain at least all the correct integer valuations given in the form of a finite union of polyhedra; they are also ``almost-complete'' in the sense that the only points that may not be included in the result are non-integer (rational) points beyond the last integer point in a convex polyhedron.
-To the best of our knowledge, these algorithms are the first synthesis algorithms that return an almost-complete result for a subclass of PTAs (namely bounded PTAs) for which the corresponding emptiness problems are undecidable; in fact, with the exception of two subclasses of L/U-PTAs (namely L-PTAs and U-PTAs) considered over discrete parameter valuations~\cite{BlT09}, we are not aware of any terminating synthesis algorithm deriving a complete or an almost-complete result.
-Our algorithms also quantify the ``size'' of the resulting constraint, \ie{} they return all valuations except possibly some non-integer points beyond the ``last'' integer points.
+We also propose two further algorithms ensuring unavoidability and preservation of the untimed behaviour \wrt{}a reference parameter valuation, respectively.
+These under-approximations are ``integer-complete'' in the sense that they are guaranteed to contain at least all the correct integer valuations given in the form of a finite union of polyhedra; this is to say, only some non-integer (rational) points may be missing.
+To the best of our knowledge, these algorithms are the first synthesis algorithms that return a dense integer-complete result for a subclass of PTAs (namely bounded PTAs) for which the corresponding emptiness problems are undecidable; in fact, we are not aware of any terminating synthesis algorithm with a dense result with a partial completeness guarantee.
+Note that the synthesis algorithms for two subclasses of L/U-PTAs (namely L-PTAs and U-PTAs)~\cite{BlT09} are complete, but the setting is restricted to integer valuations.

 While of great practical interest, our algorithms are in essence quite similar to those of~\cite{JLR15}.
 We however demonstrate that while the algorithms from~\cite{JLR15} also return a symbolic representation of the ``good'' integer parameter valuations, interpreting the result of the \IAF{} algorithm as dense is not correct in the sense that some non-integer parameter valuations in that result may not ensure the unavoidability property.
-Furthermore, since we produce real-valued parameter valuations, we cannot use anymore the result from~\cite{JLR15} ensuring termination of the algorithms, which allows to derive a bound on clock valuations but relies on the parameters being bounded integers.
+Furthermore, since we produce rational-valued parameter valuations, we cannot use anymore the result from~\cite{JLR15} ensuring termination of the algorithms, which allows to derive a bound on clock valuations but relies on the parameters being bounded integers.
 One of the main \emph{technical} contributions of this paper is therefore the derivation of a maximum-constant-based parametric extrapolation operator for bounded PTAs that ensures termination of our algorithms.
 To the best of our knowledge this operator is the first of its kind.